griffithlab/pVACtools/docs/pvacview/getting_started.rst

 - :bold:`Selected Transcript Set Peptide information`

-  - All good binding peptides (for at least 1 HLA allele) in the selected transcript set
+  - All well-binding peptides (for at least 1 HLA allele) in the selected transcript set.
+The best peptide is highlighted in green.
   - MHC binding prediction scores for each MT and WT peptide pair
-  - Allele-specific anchor prediction heatmap
+  - Allele-specific anchor prediction heatmap and per-position and per-allele anchor weights

 - :bold:`Selected Peptide information`

   - Per-algorithm and HLA-allele MHC binding predictions for the selected peptide and its matched WT (IC50 and Percentile)
   - Violin plot for the IC50 and Percentile predictions
-  - Elution data for the selected peptide and its matched WT
+  - Elution and immunigenicity data for the selected peptide and its matched WT

 For detailed descriptions on individual sections, please refer to :ref:`features <features_pvacview_label>` page.